jacoby149/web10/README.md

 the **social experiences** of the future

-not public and permanent like blockchain. **private and temporary**
+not public and permanent like blockchain, allows for **private and temporary**

 **demonopolizes the internet**, breaks it up into modules.